code4recovery/tsml-ui/README.md

 ### Change the map style

 Open Street Maps can be styled by picking a different tile layer URL and attribution and adding them to the `tsml_react_config` object.
+There are several free and paid tile layers [listed here](https://leaflet-extras.github.io/leaflet-providers/preview/).

 ```js
 var tsml_react_config = {